0xchase/opensampler2/README.md

  - Email a bunch of YouTube composers, showing how it can be used in their setups

 ### Monitization
+ - Jack and I each get paid for the modules/instruments we develop
  - License people to sell sample libraries with it
  - Patreon
    - Advanced usage tutorials